Code-Institute-Submissions/mdina-project/README.md

     - In the desktop view, a transition effect will be visible.
 When the user hovers over an image, the image will turn grey and the building name will appear.
     - In the mobile view, there is no hover effect, each building name will be present on the image.

+* How to Find Us Section
+    - Does not contain information on how to find Mdina, but does contain links to a tourist information site on how to get there by bus, bu car and on foot.
+     - As the site is primarily designed with a focus on history, it was decided that this information should be simple with few details.
+    - There are three sections each with a button to an external page which opens in a new tab.

+SCREENSHOT – how-to-find-us-section-desktop.jpg / how-to-find-us-section-mobile.jpg

+* Contact Section
+    - Contains a form and a video about Mdina.
+    - This section allows users to get in touch if they have any questions about Mdina or the content displayed on the page.
+    - This feature is currently inactive (see below)
+     - The video is present to give users an alternative view of Mdina which can be watched while filling in the form on the desktop version.
+For mobile devices, the video is below the form.

+SCREENSHOT – contact-us-section-desktop.jpg / contact-us-section-mobile-1.jpg / contact-us-section-mobile-2.jpg

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)